ThanatosGit/osrr-seed-manager/README.md

 ### Install

-Download the `3dsx` and `smdh` file from the release page, copy them to your `3ds` folder on your SD card and use the homebrew launcher to start the application.
+Download the `3dsx` file from the release page, copy it to your `3ds` folder on your SD card and use the homebrew launcher to start the application.
 Alternatively, you can use the `cia` from the release page and install it via FBI.

 ### Application